Aandrewlin/greenspaces/README.md

 4. Little Portugal, at about 1.9%
 5. (Ironically) Oakwood Village, at about 2.5%

-### 5-number summary, outliers, for Green Space coverage
+### 5-number summary, outliers for Green Space coverage
 Min.: about 0.7%

 1st quartile: about 8%